agajankush/agajankush/README.md

 Here are some projects I'm proud of.

+- **🤖 Multi-Agent AI Framework** `(Python, CrewAI, LangGraph, OpenAI)`
+  - Developed a comprehensive framework for building and orchestrating autonomous AI agents.
+  - Implemented various specialized agent crews to solve complex, domain-specific tasks, including a **Coding & Engineering Team**, a **Financial Researcher & Stock Picker**, and a formal **Debate Team**.

-* **AI Resume Chatbot** `(Python, Gradio, OpenAI, Gemini, Pydantic)`
+- **💬 AI Resume Chatbot** `(Python, Gradio, OpenAI, Gemini, Pydantic)`
-  * Developed an interactive AI chatbot that acts as my "digital twin," allowing recruiters to ask questions about my skills and experience in a conversational way.
+  - Developed an interactive AI chatbot that acts as my "digital twin," allowing recruiters to ask questions about my skills and experience in a conversational way.
-  * Engineered a self-correction mechanism using a Gemini-powered evaluation agent to improve answer accuracy.
-  * Integrated intelligent tool-use for logging unanswered questions and capturing recruiter interest with real-time notifications.
+  - Engineered a self-correction mechanism and integrated intelligent tool-use for logging and real-time notifications.

-* **RAG Similarity Search** `(Python, Docker, OpenAI, PostgreSQL/pg-vector)`
-  * Architected a containerized and scalable backend for a Retrieval-Augmented Generation (RAG) solution.
-  * Implemented high-performance vector search using `pgvector` and OpenAI's `text-embedding-3-small` model with ANN indexing to accelerate query speeds.

-* **Multi-Agent Workflows with OpenAI SDK** `(Python, OpenAI SDK, Pydantic)`
+- **🤝 Multi-Agent Workflows with OpenAI SDK** `(Python, OpenAI SDK, Pydantic)`
-  * Built a demonstration of advanced, multi-agent workflows showcasing agent tooling, handoffs, and input guardrails.
+  - Built a demonstration of advanced, multi-agent workflows showcasing agent tooling, handoffs, and a FinAI cold email outreach automation.
-  * Designed a sequential workflow where a manager agent hands off tasks to specialized agents for granular tasks like email subject line generation and HTML conversion.

-* **YouTube Channel Engagement Analysis** `(Python, Pandas, Seaborn, Matplotlib)`
-  * Conducted comprehensive Exploratory Data Analysis (EDA) on large, multi-regional datasets to identify drivers of video popularity.
+- **🔍 RAG Similarity Search** `(Python, Docker, OpenAI, PostgreSQL/pg-vector)`
+  - Architected a containerized and scalable backend for a Retrieval-Augmented Generation (RAG) solution with high-performance vector search.

 ---